ehgns-k/dorothy/README.md

 agg = AgglomerativeClustering(n_clusters=2, metric="precomputed", linkage="average")
 ```

-Install Chesscog as Python package.
-For example, using Poetry, go inside the cloned `chesscog/` directory (`dorothy/chesscog/`) and do `poetry install`.
+Now you should install Chesscog as a Python package.
+We recommend using Poetry.

+Using Poetry, go inside the cloned `chesscog/` directory (`dorothy/chesscog/`) and do `poetry install`.

 Then, you should be able to install the pre-trained ResNet model from Chesscog with the following script: